Q.1. As we go from species to kingdom in a taxonomic hierarchy, the number of common characteristics

 (d) None of these

-Genus comprises a group of related species which has more characters in common in comparison to species of other genera.
+Solution: Genus comprises a group of related species with more common characteristics than species of other genera.

 Q.6.
 Botanical gardens and zoological parks have